eric-malachias/irr/README.md

 - type: number | 'auto'
 - default: 'auto'
-- description: Used the initial value for the Newton Method (`RootFinderMethod.Newton`).
+- description: Used as the initial value for the Newton Method (`RootFinderMethod.Newton`).

 #### options.fallbackMethod